barryclark/jekyll-now/_posts/2022-02-22-hack-the-lambda.md

 * Financial exhaustion/ Denial of Wallet
 * Execute malicious code
 * ...surely much more nasty things

+Now we can start planning our attacks and think about different ways to stop an adversary.

 <p align="center">
 <img width="700" src="/images/lambda-iam.png">